 - reading driver’s HW/FW info, voltage, mode and step mode

 - driving a stepper motor with different speeds in both direction using commands: Run/Sleep(0x03), invert direction(0x55) and set requested speed(0x54)

-To run the demo again, please reset Arduino board.
+To run the demo again, please reset the Arduino board.

-Also try test other Postep60 modbus commands using the following functions:
+Also, try testing other Postep60 Modbus commands using the following functions:

 PoStepModbusRead(int Rd_command, int slaveID) PoStepModbusWrite(int Wr_command, int slaveID, int command1, int command2, int command3)

 Please read the PoStep60 user manual for detailed information about commands.